Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 ## <a name="S2"></a>2.
 Packaging Pipeline

+In this step we will create the pipeline of steps to build the docker images for the Jetson devices.
+We will use [Azure DevOps](https://azure.microsoft.com/en-us/solutions/devops/) to create this pipeline.

 #### Create a DevOps project

 Go to [https://dev.azure.com/](https://dev.azure.com/) and create a new organization and project.

-#### Create self-hosted agent
+#### Setup Dev machine

+The _Dev machine_ is setup to run the jobs for the CI/CD pipeline.
+Since the test device is a ubuntu/ARM64 platform we will need to build the ARM64 docker images on the host platform with same HW configuration.
+Another approach is to setup a docker cross-build environment in Azure which is beyond the scope of this tutorial and not fully validated for ARM64 configuration.

+##### Azure DevOps Agent

-To set your device up as a self-hosted Azure DevOps agent, follow the instructions on this page: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops
+Install the self-hosted Azure DevOps agent.
+Follow the instructions on this page: https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops.

-#### Install Azure IoT Edge Dev Tool
+##### Install Azure IoT Edge Dev Tool

 The IoT Edge Dev Tool greatly simplifies Azure IoT Edge development down to simple commands driven by environment variables.

-We recommend that you install the tool manually: https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup
+We recommend that you install the tool manually on the ARM64: https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup

-#### Install core AzureML SDK for Python
+##### Install core AzureML SDK for Python

 We will use the AzureML SDK for Python to download the model to the DevOps agent.